AntonioTorres23/OpenGL_Notes/PBR Theory.md

 ![[Pasted image 20251208164359.png]]

-No surface is completely smooth on a microscopic level, but seeing as these microfacets are small enough that we can't make a distinction between them on a per-pixel basis, we statistically approximate the surface's microfacet
+No surface is completely smooth on a microscopic level, but seeing as these microfacets are small enough that we can't make a distinction between them on a per-pixel basis, we statistically approximate the surface's microfacet roughness given a **roughness** parameter.
+Based on the roughness of a surface, we can calculate the ratio of microfacets roughly aligned to some vector $h$